alexkvak/teamcity-slack/README.md

 The main feature is that you can specify not exact branch name but the [regexp branch mask](#build-configuration).

-For example you have separate build configurations for feature branches and common branches.
-Then it is easy to setup notifications into corresponding Slack channels.
+For example, if you have separate build configurations for feature branches and common branches, then it is easy to setup notifications into corresponding Slack channels.

-The second big thing is that your can compose your own messages using [template placeholders](#message-placeholders) and [Slack formatting](https://api.slack.com/docs/message-formatting).
+The second big thing is that you can compose your own messages using [template placeholders](#message-placeholders) and [Slack formatting](https://api.slack.com/docs/message-formatting).

-And you can easily send notification without running the build with *Try it* feature.
+And you can easily send notifications without running the build with the *Try it* feature.

-Plugin automatically backups its settings after each modification.
+The plugin automatically backs up its settings after each modification.

 ![Successful build](_doc/build-success.png)
 ![Failed build](_doc/build-fail.png)